alexellis/k3sup/README.md

 ## K3sup Pro

-K3sup Pro is available as a free extra to [GitHub Sponsors](https://github.com/sponsors/alexellis) on a 25 USD / mo tier and higher to individuals.
-A separate option to purchase on an annual basis is available via email for commercial use.
-Contact [sales@openfaas.com](mailto:sales@openfaas.com) for more information.
-For either case review the [EULA](/EULA.md) before downloading or using the software.
+K3sup Pro is available for individuals and commercial use.
+Review the [EULA](/EULA.md) before downloading or using the software.

 The binary name for K3sup Pro is `k3sup` which is intended to replace the existing `k3sup` CE binary, if you have it.
 You'll find all the additional commands behind a new sub-command `k3sup pro`.

 Support for all K3sup Pro users is provided by the Issue Tracker for the [K3sup CE repository](https://github.com/alexellis/k3sup-pro/).

-* `activate` - used by GitHub Sponsors to obtain/refresh a license key valid for 30 days.
+* `activate` - obtain/refresh a license key.
 Commercial users just place your key at `~/.k3sup/LICENSE`
 * `plan` - take one or more JSON files and generate a YAML plan for a HA installation of K3s
 * `apply` - run the installation in parallel, optionally pre-downloading the K3s binary and copying it via SSH beforehand
 * `exec` - run a command on all nodes in the cluster